ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Connection Management

-Once a Connection is established, the Transport Services system allows applications to interact with the Connection by modifying or inspecting
+Once a Connection is established, the Transport Services API allows applications to interact with the Connection by modifying or inspecting
 Connection Properties.
 A Connection can also generate events in the form of Soft Errors.

 The set of Connection Properties that are supported for setting and getting on a Connection are described in {{I-D.ietf-taps-interface}}.
-For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport System should store the properties in storage common to all protocols, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application.
+For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport Services implementation should store the properties in storage common to all protocols, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application.
-For protocol-specfic properties, such as the User Timeout that applies to TCP, the Transport System only needs to update the relevant protocol instance.
+For protocol-specfic properties, such as the User Timeout that applies to TCP, the Transport Services implementation only needs to update the relevant protocol instance.

 If an error is encountered in setting a property (for example, if the application tries to set a TCP-specific property on a Connection that is not using TCP), the action should fail gracefully.
 The application may be informed of the error, but the Connection itself should not be terminated.

-The Transport Services implementation should allow protocol instances in the Protocol Stack to pass up arbitrary generic or protocol-specific errors that can be delivered to the application as Soft Errors.
+The Transport Services API should allow protocol instances in the Protocol Stack to pass up arbitrary generic or protocol-specific errors that can be delivered to the application as Soft Errors.
 These allow the application to be informed of ICMP errors, and other similar events.

 ## Pooled Connection {#pooled-connections}